dawnyJr/algorithms/README.md

 ### Algorithms :

-This project contain a set of algorithms implemented with different programing languages, feel free to contribute even by updating this README
+This project contains a set of algorithms implemented in different programning languages.
+Feel free to contribute even by updating this README